ashutosh294/Inc42/README.md

 - **Set Up WordPress:** Set up WordPress locally or on a server following the official WordPress installation guide.
 - **Configure WordPress:** Configure WordPress by setting up your database, configuring your `wp-config.php` file, and installing any necessary plugins or themes.
 - **Deploy WordPress:** Deploy your WordPress application using your preferred hosting platform or server.

+  ### coding standard enforcement
+  - **Linting and Coding Standards:** We use PHP_CodeSniffer (PHPCS) to enforce WordPress coding standards.
+  - **CI Pipeline Integration:** PHPCS checks are integrated into the CI pipeline for the WordPress component.

 ## Additional Information